Iribov/xiphium-documentation/docs/Greenhouse/Greenhouse_Planning/Automatic_Planning.md

 Next step is to fill the planning action with parameters from [Protocol Component](../../Tissue_Culture/Prot_Component.md), which will actually make the planning actions useful.

 To fill the parameters of a planning action, a complex query (search) must be done to account for the possible exceptions.
-Currently, only a simple query is performed in [Protocol Component](../../Tissue_Culture/Prot_Component.md) where the CropCode, Activity (or Activity Group) is taken.
-The matching [Protocol Component](../../Tissue_Culture/Prot_Component.md) with the lowest Protocol Number is chosen to receive its parameters from.
-The Protocol Number is saved in the planning action.
+These exceptions are stored in the PlantC_Total (a.ka.
+Plant Location Total).
+In this table you can enter an alternative Protocol Code/Number for each Activity Group.
+Then, a query is performed in [Protocol Component](../../Tissue_Culture/Prot_Component.md) where the CropCode, Activity (or Activity Group) is taken.
+The matching [Protocol Component](../../Tissue_Culture/Prot_Component.md) with the lowest Protocol Number, or a matching alternative Protocol Code/Number, is chosen to receive its parameters from.
+The IDM of the Protocol Component is saved in the planning action.

 ## Backwards Calculation